gmodena/nix-flatpak/README.md

 ## Background

 This repository contains experimental code inspired by  Martin Wimpress' [Blending NixOS with Flathub for friends and family](https://talks.nixcon.org/nixcon-2023/talk/MNUFFP/) talk at NixCon 2023.
-I like the idea of managing applications the say way I do with homebrew on nix-darwin.
+I like the idea of managing applications the same way I do with homebrew on nix-darwin.

 `nix-flatpak` follows a [convergent mode](https://flyingcircus.io/blog/thoughts-on-systems-management-methods/) approach to package management (described in [this thread](https://discourse.nixos.org/t/feature-discussion-declarative-flatpak-configuration/26767/2)):